DefinitelyHighmore/MythicalQuests/README.md

   $dialogueno|Adds numbering to NPC dialogue, showing current dialogue number and Total no. of Dialogues in the Script|True
   $spacer|Adds a line gap between NPC Dialogue automatically, making it more readable|True
   $fastforward|Skips Waiting times set between NPC Dialogue or other elements when NPC is Right Clicked Again|False
+  $distance|Allows Starting a new Queststage if Player is over 6 blocks away from their last NPC and currently need to reply to a Click Event|False

 * You can set a Prefix and Suffix (Prefix is right before NPC name in a dialogue, Suffix is right after).
 * By Default Prefix is set to ``'{"text":"[","color":"gray"}'`` and suffix is set to ``'{"text":"]: ","color":"gray"}'``